 Furthermore, the Garn St. Germain Depository Institutions act of 1982 protects you from banks invoking the due-on-sale clause.
 When you transfer a mortgaged property to a land trust, a bank cannot call the loan due.
 That applies to properties of one two four dwelling units.
 Therefore, through the use of land trusts one can own multiple properties without a public display of wealth.

 In order to protect an asset from personal liability the investor must be legally separate it from himself or herself.
 You can help achieve this by owning the property using a limited liability company (LLC).
 A business entity is a separate legal person that can own property, open a bank account and pay taxes among other things.
 This separate legal person comes with limited liability for members, or owners of the business.
-The LLC can protect from the liability and debts of the business.
+The LLC is one of the ways to hold title that can protect from the liability and debts of the business.
 Legal separation also protects business assets from personal liability of the business owners.

 Additionally, there are legal provisions that help prevent judgment creditor from seizing LLC membership interest to satisfy a judgment.
 This is unlike shares of corporate stock, which a creditor can seize.
 Moreover, a single-member or multi-member LLC is granted flow-through taxation by default.
 That means, that tax deductions flow through the company to its members.
 Plus, rental real estate is not generally subject to the 12.4% Social Security tax or the 2.9% Medicare tax.
 As a result, these tax benefits also flow through the company.